 If we could build a second van in the future, we would use sheep’s wool again when insulating our camper van without hesitation.

 Polyisocyanurate Foam Boards (Polyiso)

 Polyisocyanurate (Polyiso) foam boards are one of the most popular camper van insulation materials today.
-The material is sold as a stiff foam board that is sandwiched in-between two layers of foil on each side, giving the overall product an additional radiant heat barrier, if installed with an air gap.
+The material is sold as a stiff foam board sandwiched between two layers of foil on each side, giving the overall product an additional radiant heat barrier if installed with an air gap.

 Extruded Polystyrene (XPS)